poseidon-framework/poseidon-framework.github.io/janno_details.md

 The column `Alternative_IDs` provides a way to list other IDs used for the respective individual.
 These might for example be names used in different publications or popular names like "Iceman", "Ötzi", "Girl of the Uchter Moor", "Tollund Man", etc..
 The `Relation_*` columns described below allow to more precisely express the relationship type "identical" among samples in a Poseidon package.

 The `Collection_ID` column stores an additional, secondary identifier as it is often provided by collaboration partners (archaeologists, museums, collections) that provide the specimen for archaeogenetic research.
 These identifiers can have a very heterogenous structure and may not be unique across different projects or institutions.
-The `Collection_ID` column is therefore a free form text field.
+The `Collection_ID` column is therefore a free-form text field.

 The `Group_Name` column contains one or multiple group or population names for each individual, separated by `;`.
 The first entry must be identical to the one used in the genotype data for the respective sample in a Poseidon package, and whitespace is not allowed in any of the entries.
 Assigning group and population names is a hard problem in archeogenetics [@Eisenmann2018](https://doi.org/10.1038/s41598-018-31123-z), so the `.janno` file allows for more than one identifier.